PBWim/TrackMyBudget/README.md

 2. Once connected, install the .NET Core Runtime and ASP.NET Core runtime using the following commands)
 ```
 sudo rpm -Uvh https://packages.microsoft.com/config/centos/7/packages-microsoft-prod.rpm
-sudo yum install dotnet-runtime-8.0
+sudo yum install dotnet-sdk-8.0 -y
 ```

 3. Deploy .NET Core Application.
-Publish Application on your local machine: Run this from the clone directory in a new CMD. ```C:\Users\PBWim\Documents\Pabodha\Projects\TrackMyBudget\TrackMyBudget>```.
+Publish Application on your local machine: Run this from the clone directory in a **new CMD**. ```C:\Users\PBWim\Documents\Pabodha\Projects\TrackMyBudget\TrackMyBudget>```.
 ```
 dotnet publish -c Release -o ./publish
 ```
+   - Since you're likely only using HTTP (port 5000) without an SSL certificate configured, you can safely disable HTTPS redirection in your application.
+So remember to comment out ```// app.UseHttpsRedirection();``` before this publish.

 4. Transfer the Published Files to the EC2 Instance: In the same CMD, run the ```scp -i /path/to/your-key.pem -r ./publish ec2-user@<your-ec2-public-ip>:/home/ec2-user/TrackMyBudget``` :
    Transfer your app’s published files from your local machine to the EC2 instance.
 ```
-scp -i "C:\Users\PBWim\Documents\Pabodha\Projects\TrackMyBudget\TrackMyBudgetKey.pem" -r ./publish ec2-user@54.151.251.222:/home/ec2-user/TrackMyBudget
+scp -i "C:\Users\PBWim\Documents\Pabodha\Projects\TrackMyBudget\TrackMyBudgetKey.pem" -r ./publish/* ec2-user@54.151.251.222:/home/ec2-user/TrackMyBudget
 ```

 5. Navigate to the Directory on the EC2 instance: Use the EC2 Instance Terminal.
 ```
-cd ~/TrackMyBudget
+cd /home/ec2-user/TrackMyBudget
 ```

 6. Run the Application: Start your application using dotnet.
 If dotnet not installed, install first.
-Remember to navigate to ```cd /home/ec2-user```.
+Remember to navigate to ```cd /home/ec2-user``` when need to install.
 ```
 sudo rpm -Uvh https://packages.microsoft.com/config/centos/7/packages-microsoft-prod.rpm